 “Good practice in writing code”.
 Thanks for all those who attended and contributed to the club, enriching our chat.
 It has been great!
 Please check out the introductory slides we prepared for each session: ggplot2 for nice charts; Good practice in writing code.

 We are organising club sessions by broad themes that LeedsOmics community might be interested in.
 Therefore, we launched a survey on specific topics which researchers may want to chat on.
 The chart below depicts the result from that survey sorted by percentage of people interested.
 As agreed, LOCC sessions’ order will follow that result.
-Our next session will then be on “Basic statistics within R”.
-Due to traveling period for most people during this summer, we will resume LOCC sessions early October.
-Stay tuned!
+Our next session will then be on “Basic statistics within R” on Monday, 23rd of September at 3 pm in Garstang SR (7.52).
+Hope to see you there!

 There were also other topics suggested by survey participants, which are the following: